giloushaker/nr-templates/README.md

 ```

 # Common
-All elements have these fields/values.
+All elements have these fields/values:
-Values: `name`,
 `first`: Indicates if this is the first element in a list
 `last`: Indicates if this is the last element in a list
 `odd`: Indicates if this is an odd element in a list